yig/GMU-CS425/README.md

 * 2025-08-26: Fixed a typo (`build` should have been `build-dir`).
 * 2025-09-03: Mentioned address sanitizer.
 * 2025-09-05: Mentioned how to use CMake with a non-default compiler.
+* 2025-09-06: Update lua version for compatibility with recent CMake.